TWISTproject/electrum-twist-server/HOWTO.md

 If you want to stop Electrum server, use the 'stop' command:

-    # electrum-stratis-server stop
+    # electrum-twist-server stop

-If your system supports it, you may add electrum-stratis-server to the /etc/init.d directory.
+If your system supports it, you may add electrum-twist-server to the /etc/init.d directory.
 This will ensure that the server is started and stopped automatically, and that the database is closed safely whenever your machine is rebooted.

-    # ln -s `which electrum-stratis-server` /etc/init.d/electrum-stratis-server
+    # ln -s `which electrum-twist-server` /etc/init.d/electrum-twist-server
-    # update-rc.d electrum-stratis-server defaults
+    # update-rc.d electrum-twist-server defaults

 ### Step 12.
 Test the Electrum server